Barclays Discloses Stake in Dalata Hotel Group - TipRanks.com

 More about Barclays

-Barclays PLC is a major global financial services provider engaged in personal banking, credit cards, corporate and investment banking, and wealth management.
-The company operates across various markets, focusing on delivering a comprehensive range of financial products and services to individuals, businesses, and institutions worldwide.
+Barclays PLC is a major global financial services provider engaged in retail banking, credit cards, corporate and investment banking, and wealth management, with a strong presence in the UK and the US.

 Technical Sentiment Signal: Buy